- Suzanne Muirheid

 YES, there are 50 COMMON signs of stress.

-Three ways to help manage stress are with Mindfulness, Mastery, and Movement (the 3 M’s).
-Not only do these tools help with your own self-regulation, but working on them with your partner has the added benefit of co-regulation.
-You’ll feel more calm and peaceful together!
+Three ways to help manage stress are Mindfulness, Mastery, and Movement (the 3 M’s).
+Not only do these tools help with your self-regulation, but working on them with your partner has the added benefit of co-regulation.
+You’ll feel calmer and more peaceful together!

 Quarantine Date Night ideas to help reduce stress while increasing connection

 Candlelight Yoga.
-Yoga in a great way to integrate all of the 3 M’s, while also creating a relaxing and romantic environment.
+Yoga is a great way to integrate all of the 3 M’s, while also creating a relaxing and romantic environment.

 Indoor Picnic.
 This could be a day, after

 noon, or nighttime picnic, as long as you are together and have NO PHONES!

 Mindful Eating.
 Using your 5 senses, explore the experience of eating different types of food.
 Pay attention to the texture, smell, color, shape, crunch, and taste.
 Once you master this, try Mindful Feeding where you and your partner take turns feeding each other.
 The person getting fed closes their eyes and has to guess which food they received.

 5-5-5 technique.
 This technique involves finding 5 things you can see, hear, and feel.
 Using this technique, challenge yourself to find something you haven’t noticed about your partner.
 Is there a freckle or beauty mark you never noticed?
 Does their hair look different?
 Do the lines on their palm make a shape you never noticed before?
 Get creative.
 Put your ear to their chest and listen to their heart and how